emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 This ensures that the tunnel endpoints are the same as the inner method endpoints.

-The Result TLV is protected and conveys the true Success or Failure of TEAP, and it should be used as the indicator of its success or failure respectively.
-However, as EAP terminates with either a cleartext EAP Success or Failure, a peer will also receive a cleartext EAP Success or Failure.
-The received cleartext EAP Success or Failure MUST match that received in the Result TLV; the peer SHOULD silently discard those cleartext EAP Success or Failure messages that do not coincide with the status sent in the protected Result TLV.

 ## Method Negotiation

 As is true for any negotiated EAP protocol, NAK packets used to